GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

     * Image: Salford City Council logo
     * Text box: 'Produced by'
     * Image: GM ODA logo

+The score colour range is placed as a floating container in the top left of the map.
+This highlights the colours of the relevant areas.

+Additionally, the weighting parameters and the 'DERI weighting warning' sheet are held in a floating vertical container.

+A button has been added at the bottom, to provide a link back to the home dashboard.

+This dashboard can be recreated for the component scores, substituting in the graphs, maps, weightings and warnings for that score.

 ## Appendix A: Fields in the inner joined Tableau data sources
 The following table lists the joined data source fields.
 The two sources are the shapefile and the master spreadsheet created by GMCA.